 My (Evander’s) old friend and longtime supporter of the Right off the Bat project, Mike Katzmarek, reported a story he’d heard on a French-radio broadcast that started me on the slightly scattered subjects of this blog.
 Any errors of fact or logic or proportion, or lapses in taste in the following conspectus, are my own.

 Nineteen-eighteen is one of those big-news years.
-Getting into the action early, Ernest Hemingway, too young to be famous, sailed from New York to Europe on May 11.
+Getting into the action early, Ernest Hemingway, as yet too unworldly for fame, sailed from New York to Europe on May 11.
 By July, he was injured by mortar-fire in Italy.
 A bogus letter (see the link four paragraphs below) from F. Scott Fitzgerald claims Hemingway was too macho to quarantine during the early stages of the Spanish (originating in Kansas and likely transported to Europe by US soldiers) Flu, not even to wash his hands they say.

 On May 19 and a world away, Babe Ruth—who would hit 11 home runs that year, a staggering total, more than entire teams (Ed Barrow of all people was among the many who felt the home run was something of a fad to fade away), though Tillie Walker matched the great one’s power-number—came down with a high fever.

 Ruth would be reported near death.